alttch/finac/README.md

 Accounts of types "tax", "supplier" and "finagent" are passive by default.

+### Data multiplier

+Depending on data, it may be useful to store numeric values in database as integers instead of floats.
+Finac library has built-in data multiplier feature, to enable it, set *multiplier=N* in *finac.init()* method, e.g.
+*multiplier=1000* if you want to store integers in tables and have data with max precision 3 digits after comma.

+Note: you must manually convert table fields to numeric/integer types, and multiply them if performing data multiplier implementation on living database.

+Full list of tables and fields is available in dict *finac.core.multiply_fields*.

 ## How to embed Finac library into own project

 See [Finac documentation](https://finac.readthedocs.io/) for core function API